-Many people argue why has Fate series become so popular – is it the existence of historical figures being summoned as anime-style characters to kill each other in a battle royale or is it the waifus who wield superpowers that catches one’s attention?
+Many people argue why have the Fate series become so popular—is it the existence of historical figures being summoned as anime-style characters to kill each other in a battle royale or is it the waifus who wield superpowers that catches one’s attention?

-First, let me explain something about Fate series and what they are based on.
+First, let me explain something about the Fate series and what they are based on.

 Fate/stay night is a Japanese adult visual novel developed by Type-Moon and originally released for Windows in 2004.

 A visual novel is an interactive fiction video game genre that basically uses images & sounds to convey a story.
 There is usually no gameplay involved, and the only interaction that the player can make with the game is making certain choices at specific points in the game that decides which branch of the storyline that the player will take.